 DDD clients, employees, student interns or volunteers who can reasonably anticipate occupational exposure to the airborne pathogen, M. tuberculosis, shall be afforded all necessary protection to reduce the likelihood of exposure to, transmission of, and possible infection with M. tuberculosis.
-Individuals with suspected or diagnosed infectious tuberculosis (TB) will be transferred to an appropriate treatment facility and shall not return to finish treatment at a RHC until medically safe.
+Individuals with suspected or diagnosed infectious tuberculosis (TB) will be transferred to an appropriate treatment facility and shall not be treated at a RHC.